 - If you are paid bi-weekly, this means you receive two extra checks per year if you use a bi-weekly budget.
 Use it wisely.

 Are any of you living off last month’s income?
-If so, what strategies did you implement to get a month ahead?
+If so, what strategies did you implement to get ahead of your bills when you’re already behind?